medicare special enrollment periods

 5-Star Medicare Special Enrollment Period for Medicare Advantage, Medicare Prescription Drug, or Medicare Cost Plans

 Medicare uses satisfaction surveys and information from plans and health care providers to give performance star ratings to plans.
-A plan can get a rating between 1 and 5 stars – with 5-stars being excellent.
+A plan can get a rating between 1 and 5 stars – with five stars being excellent.
 These ratings are updated every fall to help you compare plans based on quality and performance.

 Even if a plan has a five-star rating, comparing plans before enrolling is essential.
-This ensures the plan you choose has the doctors, specialists, and medications that are important to you at a cost that you can afford.
+This ensures the plan you choose has the doctors, specialists, and medications that are important to you at a cost you can afford.

 Is a Medicare Advantage, Medicare drug plan, or Medicare Cost Plan with a 5-star rating available in your area?
 If so, you can use the 5-star Special Enrollment Period to switch from your current plan to a 5 Star Medicare Advantage Plan, 5-Star Medicare Prescription Drug Plan, or 5-Star Medicare Cost Plan available in your area.
 You can only use this Special Enrollment Period once between December 8 and November 30.

-To see if a 5-star plan has become available in your community call to speak with a local licensed agent at (623) 223-8884 (TTY: 711).
+To see if a 5-star plan has become available in your community, call to speak with a local licensed agent at (623) 223-8884.

 Avoid Medicare Part D Penalties